lmapii/practical-zephyr/00_basics/readme.md

 ### Building the application

 With the [CMakeLists.txt](CMakeLists.txt) in place we can go ahead and build the application.
 There are several ways to do this and if you're familiar with CMake the below commands are no surprise.
-What we want to show, however, is the slight differences between using CMake or West when building your application.
+What we want to show, however, is the slight differences between using CMake or `west` when building your application.
 Lets first use CMake:

 ```bash
 $ cmake -B ../build